 And with 2.85 billion monthly active users, Facebook remains a key player in the social space.
 Knowing how to use Facebook to market your vacation rental is critical to success in the rental hospitality industry.

-Here’s all you need to know for marketing your vacation rental on Facebook to draw in more direct bookings and promote your business.
+Here’s all you need to know for vacation rental marketing on Facebook to draw in more direct bookings and promote your vacation rental listing.

-When looking at the vacation rental industry specifically, it makes sense why Facebook is one of the preferred platforms for vacation rental owners and property managers.
+When looking at the vacation rental business specifically, it makes sense why Facebook is one of the preferred platforms for vacation rental owners and property managers.

 It allows hosts to show off photos of their short-term rentals while also posting enticing descriptions to convince potential guests to make a booking.

 There’s no denying that we are living in a digital age.
-And one of the most effective ways to market your vacation rental online is to go where your audience is.
+And one of the most effective ways of vacation rental marketing for your vacation rental property online is to go where your audience is.
 With billions of users every month, Facebook provides the perfect place to advertise to a large audience — and it’s free to use too!

-There’s no wrong way to go about advertising your vacation rental on Facebook, but there are some best practices that can help you start on the right foot.
-Read on to get a headstart on your Facebook marketing.
+As vacation rental hosts, there’s no wrong way to go about advertising your vacation rental on Facebook, but there are some best practices that can help you start on the right foot.
+Read on to get a headstart on your vacation rental marketing plan.

 This step is for those who are brand new to the Facebook platform.
-Before you can create a Facebook page dedicated to your vacation rental, you’ll need to create a personal account if you don’t have one already.
+Before you can create a page on Facebook dedicated to your vacation rental, you’ll need to create a personal account if you don’t have one already.